-Blandwood is one of the America’s great historic homes.
-It represents both the beginning of Romanticism in North Carolina and the ideals of progressive Governor John Motley Morehead that are illustrated through architecture, landscape, and decorative arts.
+Blandwood, a National Historic Landmark, is one of America’s great historic homes.
+The beginning of Romanticism in North Carolina and the progressive ideals of Governor John Motley Morehead are illustrated through the architecture, landscape, and decorative arts of Blandwood.
 The house is a prototype for the Italianate style, one of America’s most popular architectural genres of the nineteenth century.
 The museum features a collection of period furnishings and art, including key pieces original to the house.

-Today, Blandwood is operated as a museum, and provides visitors with a remarkably thorough ensemble of mid-19th-century architecture, decorative arts, landscape paintings, and portraiture – much original the the property.
-Socially, the house museum presents an historical narrative of the upper-income family and the institution of slavery on which they were dependent to maintain their lifestyle.
+Today, Blandwood is operated as a museum, and provides visitors with a remarkably thorough ensemble of mid-19th-century architecture, decorative arts, landscape paintings, and portraiture, much original the house.
+Socially, the house museum examines the stories of the Morehead family and the people who were enslaved here, including Hannah Jones and Tinnan Morehead, whom the Moreheads were dependent on to maintain their lifestyle.
 Nominated to the National Register of Historic Places in 1970, Blandwood was recognized by the United States Secretary of the Interior as a National Historic Landmark in 1988 based on its architectural contributions to American history.